makimo/rules-for-young-programmers/README.md

 ## I

 The most important thing is to cultivate the sense of Seeing.
-Take pains early to embrace sightreading, as reading code makes the most of the programmer's work.
+Take pains early to embrace understanding while sightreading, as reading code makes the most of the programmer's work.

 ## II